jacobbritus/educational_projects/CLI_calculator/README.md

 This is the first project I decided to create for this repository.

-It's a simple calculator with ASCII art.
+It differentiates from common CLI calculators by including ASCII art and the readchar module which reads keyboard input.

-It only allows for addition, subtraction, multiplication and division.
+It currently only allows for addition, subtraction, multiplication and division.

 I really like the error message method, the calculator feels like a real one now.